stroparo/ds/README.md

 ---

-The _DRYSL (short 'DS') - Don't Repeat Yourself Scripting Library_ is a collection of useful scripts in the form of functions and scripts (or "recipes", as in Chef lingo, although this library does not relate to Chef at all).
+The _DRYSL - DRY Scripting Library_ (abbrev.
+'DS' in source code) is a collection of useful scripts in the form of functions and scripts (or "recipes", as in Chef lingo, although this library does not relate to Chef at all).
 Several subjects are covered relating but not limited to file manipulation, tech ops, text processing etc.

 Key advantages of using it in your project / environment: